AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide a mapping of programs to figures/tables, or add comments to the code that identify where each figure/table is produced.

-> [REQUIRED] Please add a setup program that installs all Stata ackages as noted above.
+> [REQUIRED] Please add a setup program that installs all Stata packages.
 Please specify all necessary commands.
 An example of a setup file can be found at [https://github.com/gslab-econ/template/blob/master/config/config_stata.do](https://github.com/gslab-econ/template/blob/master/config/config_stata.do)

-> [REQUIRED] Please add a setup program that installs all R packages as noted above.
+> [REQUIRED] Please add a setup program that installs all R packages.
 Please specify all necessary commands.
 An example of a setup file can be found at [https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/global-libraries.R](https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/global-libraries.R)

 > [REQUIRED] Please provide a `requirements.txt` or `environment.yml` file  to   install all Python dependencies.
 Please specify all necessary commands (a link to the [`pip freeze`](https://pip.pypa.io/en/stable/reference/pip_freeze/) or [`conda env export`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment) reference may suffice).